Being A Partial, Fragmentary and Unreliable Collection of Escape Room Recommendations

 Games in 🇱🇹 Lithuania are also clustered in the capital, Vilnius, with a couple dozen different venues.
 I have little information about any of them beyond Trip Advisor reviews, but Escape Roomer played a couple of rooms and recommend Wrong Room (though it looks like the rooms they’re describing may no longer exist).
 Kaunas might be worth a look too though – I’ve noted a recommendation for Bėglys there, and Unlockers reviewed a couple of rooms at Break Free with decent scores.

 🇮🇹 Italy seems to be less well served than most of the west European countries for escape room blogs and directories, but there’s a useful map of available escape venues at Find Your Escape.
-There’s also a Facebook enthusiasts group for Italy, but doesn’t yet seem to be active enough to be a good source of recommendations.
+There’s also a Facebook enthusiasts group for Italy, but doesn’t yet seem to be active enough to be a good source of recommendations; and another Facebook page for EscapeRoomItalia gives general information and news in Italian.
 Breaking the usual rule that escape games cluster in the capital city, Italian games are most numerous and possibly also highest quality in Milan; though there are also plenty to play in Rome.

 The escape games seem to mainly serve local players not the tourist trade, so don’t expect to find many games in some of the obvious tourist hotspots: Venice has only two venues at present (In Fuga and Intrappola.to), and Pisa has a similar number.
 In comparison, northern cities such as Turin and Bologna have plenty to choose from.

-In the absence of local rating sites, Lock Me If You Can have a selection of reviews of games in Florence, Milan and Rome from a visit to Italy, of which their favourites look to be Fox in a Box in Florence, and Secret Rooms in Milan.
+In the absence of local rating sites, Two Bears Life have a write-up of five companies in Rome, of which their favourite was Game Over.
+Lock Me If You Can have a selection of reviews of games in Florence, Milan and Rome from a visit to Italy, of which their favourites look to be Fox in a Box in Florence, and Secret Rooms in Milan.
 Other rooms in Milan highlighted by enthusiasts include the local branch of Claustrophobia and TRAP Milano (which I believe is a franchise of the well-known Hungarian company, though the rooms here are not duplicates of the ones in Budapest).

 Escapology provides a directory of games in 🇬🇷 Greece with ratings and a top 20 list, which is dominated by games in Athens.
 The Escape also has a good directory with ratings, though the structure makes it a little harder to locate their top favourites, and you might find Room Escaper’s map of games in and around Athens useful.